York engine sheds and locomotive works: York Layerthorpe

-Joem was purchased to run short lived steam train passenger operation.
+Joem was purchased to run a short-lived steam train passenger operation.

 The line closed on 27 September 1981.

 There are no remains of the shed (or the station) on the site, although the track bed is now a cycle path.

 Siemens train maintenance depot

 The Leeman Road railway depot in York was built for Siemens between 2005 and 2007 for maintenance of the new Class 185 diesel multiple units acquired at the same time for use on the new Transpennine franchise operated by First TransPennine Express.